fabiosantoscode/phantom-wd/README.md

 var browserPromise = phantom({
     debug: false       // boolean, console.log PhantomJS output
-    port:  8910        // number, which port PhantomJS should listen on });
+    port:  8910        // number, which port PhantomJS should listen on
+    phantomjsBinary: 'phantomjs'  // string, what is the name or full path of the phantomjs binary });
 ```